BooleanCube/zelk.vim/README.md

 ### About

-A clean, minimalistic vim/neovim colorscheme originally inspired by the Zorin OS layout.
+A clean, minimalistic vim/neovim colorscheme originally inspired by the Zorin OS theme.

 This theme works amazingly with [vim-polyglot](https://github.com/sheerun/vim-polyglot) for syntax highlighting.